Politics of Japan: Legitimacy

 The creation and ratification of this current document has been widely viewed by many geopolitical analysts and historians as one that was forced upon Japan by the United States after the end of World War II.

 Although this "imposition" claim arose originally as a rallying cry among conservative politicians in favour of constitutional revision in the 1950s, and that it wasn't "inherently Japanese", it has also been supported by the research of several independent American and Japanese historians of the period.

 A competing claim, which also emerged from the political maelstrom of the 1950s revision debate, holds that the ratification decision was actually the result of apparent "collaboration" between American occupation authorities, successive Japanese governments of the time, and private sector "actors".

 Government

-The Constitution of Japan defines the Emperor to be "the symbol of the State and of the unity of the people".
+Article 1 of the Constitution of Japan (日本国憲法, Nihon-koku kenpō) defines the Emperor (天皇, Tennō) to be "the symbol of the State and of the unity of the people".
 He performs ceremonial duties and holds no real power.
-Political power is held mainly by the Prime Minister and other elected members of the Diet.
-The Imperial Throne is succeeded by a member of the Imperial House as designated by the Imperial Household Law.
+Political power is held mainly by the Prime Minister, Cabinet, and other elected members of the National Diet.
+The Imperial Throne is succeeded by a paternal male member of the Imperial House as designated by the Imperial Household Law.

-The chief of the executive branch, the Prime Minister, is appointed by the Emperor as directed by the Diet.
-They are a member of either house of the Diet and must be a civilian.
-The Cabinet members are nominated by the Prime Minister, and are also required to be civilian.
-With the Liberal Democratic Party (LDP) in power, it has been convention that the President of the party serves as the Prime Minister.
+The chief of the executive branch and head of government, the Prime Minister (内閣総理大臣, Naikaku Sōri-Daijin), is appointed by the Emperor as directed by the National Diet.
+The prime minister in Japan is the head of the cabinet, has the power to appoint and dismiss cabinet ministers, and can dissolve the lower house of the Diet.
+While formally limited in powers, the prime minister possesses informal powers such as party support, popularity, and influence over the bureaucracy.
+Individual leadership can significantly impact the policymaking process, especially following recent cabinet reforms that enhanced the prime minister's influence.
+The Cabinet (内閣, Naikaku) members are nominated by the Prime Minister, and are also required to be civilian.
+The country has had a Liberal Democratic Party (LDP) minority government, and it has been convention that the President of the LDP serves as the Prime Minister since 2012.